 Eating disorders are progressive, debilitating mental health conditions which call for medical, psychological and nutritional interventions.
-There are different types of eating disorder, so our NCFED practitioner has different ways of managing compulsive eating, bulimia nervosa, and anorexia.
+There are different types of eating disorders, so our NCFED practitioners have eating disorder treatment for compulsive eating, bulimia nervosa, and anorexia.

 In order to recover properly, a person will change in a number of aspects:

 Not all eating disorders manifest in the same way.
-But there are common factors to them all, such as having chaotic eating, poor body image, being sensitive, perhaps perfectionistic and low self worth.
+But there are common factors to them all, such as having chaotic eating, poor body image, being sensitive, perhaps perfectionistic and low self-worth.
 We do not just target symptoms.
-The keys to recovery from an eating disorder include being stronger and happier, building new life skills – like managing feelings and relationships, finding your deeper life values, being more confident.
+The keys to eating disorder treatment includes being stronger and happier, building new life skills – like managing feelings and relationships, finding your deeper life values, being more confident.

 Obviously; eating regularly and healthily, sufficient to sustain daily energy needed to maintain an appropriate healthy weight.
 The person is able to take care of themselves with food, eat when hungry and able to stop when they had enough.
 He/she will be free of compulsions to binge or purge, or exercise harmfully, and there will most certainly be no need to embark on diets.
 One part of the recovery process is dealing with the physical and nutritional imbalances that lead to irresistable cravings and difficulties with weight control.